RebootJeff/github-cred/README.md

 # GitHub Cred

 **[Prototype is ready HERE](http://github-cred.herokuapp.com/)**.
-Thanks for hold your breath :grin:, but keep in mind that I plan on re-writing large portions of the app and re-deploying with a different architecture.
+Thanks for holding your breath :grin:, but keep in mind that I plan on re-writing large portions of the app and re-deploying with a different architecture.

 Usage: